EOAA Policies and Procedures

 Columbia University is committed to providing a learning, living, and working environment free from prohibited discrimination and harassment and to fostering a nurturing and vibrant community founded upon the fundamental dignity and worth of all of its members.
 Each individual has the right to work and learn in a professional atmosphere that promotes equal employment opportunities and prohibits discrimination and harassment.
 All employees, applicants for employment, interns (paid or unpaid), students, contractors and people conducting business with the University are protected from prohibited conduct.

 The University does not tolerate unlawful discrimination, harassment, sexual assault, domestic violence, dating violence, stalking, or sexual exploitation and all such conduct is forbidden by Columbia University Policy.

 The University strongly encourages those who have experienced, witnessed, or become aware of conduct that violates EOAA Policies & Procedures to come forward promptly so that the University can take appropriate steps to prevent such conduct from occurring in the future and to ameliorate its effects.
 The University will protect the privacy of those who come forward to the extent possible and permissible by law.

 Nothing in University Policy and EOAA Policies & Procedures shall be construed to abridge academic freedom and inquiry, principles of free speech, or the University’s educational mission.

 As members of the Columbia University community, all students are expected to uphold the highest standards of respect, integrity, and civility.
 These core values are key components of the Columbia University experience and reflect the community’s expectations of its students.

-Policies governing student conduct can be found at Student Conduct and Community Standards.
+Policies governing student conduct can be found at the Center for Student Success and Intervention.